gurjant31/EHND-activities/README.md

 ### First Activity - Passive Information Gathering:
 Passive information gathering require you to gather information about the target without intracting with it.
-Make a report out of it and submit it.
+Make a report out of it which include your results,scan steps and submit it.

 ```
 References:-